How to Run a Minecraft Java Server using Docker

 1. To be able to run a Minecraft server using Docker, we will need to install it.

-If you already have Docker installed on your system, skip straight to step 4.
-Alternatively, run the command below to run the Docker install script.
+If you already have Docker installed on your system, skip straight to step 2.
+Alternatively, you can follow our guide below to get Docker installed to your Linux system in no time.

 Creating a Directory to Store the Server and Docker Compose File